Automated vulnerability scanning for Ruby on Rails projects

 Brakeman is an open source vulnerability scanner specifically designed for Ruby on Rails.
 It analyses code to detect possible security issues with an application.
 Basically, there is this big list of possible ways an app can be compromised, and vulnerability checkers run through these.
 Different tools use different lists.

-There are a few different ways to test for vulnerability: test from the outside and try to break your way in, or test from the inside by looking at code to pick up weak points.
+There are a few different ways to test for vulnerability: A) test from the outside and try to break your way in, or B) test from the inside by looking at code to pick up weak points.

 A. vulnerability scanning from the outside.

 These run from another server, and check your target site.
 They spider through the site finding pages, and then run various checks on these pages.
 They look for things like having a form that allows users to post content which can then contain Bad Things (like a link to a phishing site or an iframe).
 Or log in with password = password.
 Or adding extra code into a form to manipulate the database via SQL injection like little Bobby Tables

 Examples of software that do this include Acunetix (Acunetix web application security) or Nikto (Nikto open source scanner).
 Be warned - Accunetix produces absolutely epic result documents.
 So if that kind of thing makes you feel warm and fuzzy, go for it.